 Format

-Notes & Queries is intended for short entries of roughly 1000 words, however the format is flexible and responds to the varied nature of contributions to this section.
+Notes & Queries is intended for short entries of roughly 1000 words and max.
+5 images, however the format is flexible and responds to the varied nature of contributions to this section.
 For style and formatting please see the Journal18 Style Guide for Authors below.

 Images